 firstname.lastname@example.org so we can make appropriate arrangements for return of items to Japan.

 Examples: Oil or chemical drums, gas cans, propane tanks.

 Call 211 and you will be connected to the US Coast Guard’s National Response Center.
 Report as much information as possible.
 Do not touch the item or attempt to move it.

-There are dozens of disposal stations on the coast ready to accept your bagged tsunami debris.
+dozens of disposal stations on the coast ready to accept your bagged tsunami debris.
 If you see debris larger than what you can put in a bag—tires, refrigerators, and so on—don’t bring it to the disposal station.
 Report its location by calling 211.